mylesroot/Myles-Google-Ads-Template/project-schema.md

 - **Workflow**: Users submit URLs → scrape → generate copy → save/edit/review → export, with credits deducted for `basic` tier.
 - **UI Hint**: Show project history (via `projects`) and export history (via `exports`) in the dashboard.

-This schema sets up a solid foundation for an MVP that’s both functional and marketable.
+This schema sets up a solid foundation for an MVP that's both functional and marketable.
 Let me know if you need code snippets or deeper dives into any part!

 ---

 Hope this summary nails it for your developer!
-Let me know if you’d like any tweaks.
+Let me know if you'd like any tweaks.